 - Fit runs large.
 We had to wear burly winter socks to fit comfortably into our normal size.

-If you plan to add winter hiking to the mix, the Columbia Bugaboot Plus IV is another boot to have on your radar.
-The Bugaboot looks almost like a traditional hiker and doesn’t have the casual appeal of the Sorel, but it’s significantly lighter at 3 pounds 2 ounces, feels less clunky, and is more versatile overall—you can wear the Columbia shoveling the driveway and then take it out into the woods without issue.
-Further, the Bugaboot’s Michelin outsole is much more capable over a wide variety of terrain, and we found the fit to be truer to size (for more, see our in-depth Bugaboot review).
-All in all, the Columbia is the better performance pick, while the Sorel wins out in casual appeal.
+If you plan to add winter hiking to the mix, the Merrell Thermo Chill is a great boot to have on your radar.
+The Merrell looks almost like a traditional hiker and doesn’t have the casual appeal of the Sorel, but it’s significantly lighter at 2 pounds 8 ounces, feels far less clunky, and is more versatile overall—you can wear the Thermo Chill shoveling the driveway and then take it out into the woods without issue.
+Further, the Merrell’s hiking-ready outsole is much more capable over a wide variety of terrain, and the low-profile fit is the better match for active use.
+All in all, the Thermo Chill is the better performance pick (at a considerable $80 less than the Caribou), while the Sorel wins out in casual appeal.